tairasu/TurtleSilicon/README.md

 Before you begin, ensure you have the following:

 *   A working version of **CrossOver** installed (the trial version is sufficient and can still be used after expiration).
+    - I recommend using CrossOver v25.0.1 or later.
+Older versions will cause issues.
 *   The **Turtle WoW Client** downloaded from the official website.

 ## Credits